techchrism/valorant-api-docs/data/readme.md

     Optional array with any additional headers needed for the request.
 Array is comprised of objects with "name" and "value" properties.
  - `typicalAuth`
     Optional boolean value for whether to include the `X-Riot-Entitlements-JWT` and Bearer authorization headers.
+ - `tokenAuth`
+    Optional boolean value for whether to include just the Bearer authorization header.
  - `localAuth`
     Optional boolean value for whether to include the Basic authorization headers for the local api.
  - `requiresClientVersion`